Nationals vs. Reds Player Props Betting Odds

 Steer Stats

-- Steer will look for his fourth straight game with a hit in this contest.
-During his last five outings he is hitting .500 with two home runs, four walks and five RBI.
+- Steer will look for his fifth straight game with a hit in this contest.
+In his last five games he is batting .400 with a home run, three walks and three RBI.

 Steer Recent Games